MarcoHassan/AWS-server-/README.md

 Data is the most valuable resource of the 21st century.
 With a relatively small investment and some programming skills one can gain insights that would otherwise not be freely accessible.
-A lot of data - while in principle free - is only available briefly.
+A lot of data - while in principle free - is often only available for a short period and mostly not in a convenient format.

 A server that runs 24/7 with a program that collects such data in a user specified format and at a regular interval can mitigate these problems.